bgant/blinkt-scripts/README.md

 ![Pimoroni Blinkt](https://github.com/bgant/blinkt-scripts/blob/master/pimoroni-blinkt.jpg)

-One day my 11 year old niece said "I don't think I'm smart enough to program."
+One day my 11 year old niece said "I don't think I am smart enough to program."

-I am now teaching her and another 9 year old niece about computers and how to program using Python.
-I decided to give each of them a Raspberry Pi but I wanted a device to cover the 40-pin GPIO until they were ready to use it.
+I decided to teach her and another 9 year old niece about computers and how to program using Python.
+I gave each of them a Raspberry Pi but I wanted a device to cover the 40-pin GPIO until they were ready to use it.

 The Pimoroni Blinkt!
 RGB LED bar was perfect.
 It not only protected the pins but it would also be a fun way to